Skip to main content

 Are there any reference architectures for Atmos?

-Yes and no. Cloud Posse sells reference architectures for AWS based on Atmos and Terraform.
-Funded Startups and Enterprises are the targets of these architectures.
+Yes and no. Cloud Posse sells reference architectures for AWS based on Atmos and Terraform, that are ideal for Funded Startups and Enterprises.

 We plan to release some free reference architectures soon but cannot commit to a specific date.